microdotblog/snippets/README.md

 ### - Carthage

-UUSwift may be installed via [Carthage](https://github.com/Carthage/Carthage).
+Snippets may be installed via [Carthage](https://github.com/Carthage/Carthage).
 To install it, simply add the following line to your `Cartfile`:

 ```
 github "microdotblog/snippets"